zaphosting/docs/docs/dedicated-truenas-scale.md

 ## Introduction

-TrueNAS SCALE is an Open Source software-defined storage (SDS) platform that provides enterprise-grade features including data protection, file sharing, and virtualization capabilities.
-Built on Debian Linux, it offers both powerful storage management through its web interface and the flexibility of Linux.

-This guide focuses on installing TrueNAS SCALE on **Dedicated Servers** where it can fully leverage direct hardware access to storage devices.

-:::danger VPS Not Suitable for TrueNAS SCALE
-**VPS systems come with only a single disk.** Since TrueNAS SCALE uses the entire boot disk for the operating system, you will **not be able to create any storage pools** on a VPS.
-This makes TrueNAS SCALE essentially **unusable** on VPS for its intended purpose (storage and NAS functionality).
-VPS can only be used for testing the installation process itself, not for actual storage operations. **For any practical use, a Dedicated Server with at least 2 disks is required.**
+TrueNAS SCALE is an open-source storage platform that allows you to build a network-attached storage (NAS) system on a server.
+In this guide, you will install TrueNAS SCALE on a Dedicated Server and configure the initial setup, including storage pools, user accounts, and SMB file sharing.

+:::danger[VPS Not Suitable]
+A VPS has only one disk.
+You can install TrueNAS SCALE on a VPS, but you cannot create storage pools since the entire disk is used for the OS.
+A Dedicated Server with at least 2 disks is required.
 :::

-### Use Cases

-TrueNAS SCALE on a dedicated server is ideal for:
-- Centralized file storage with SMB/NFS sharing
-- Media server backend (Plex, Jellyfin)
-- Backup and snapshot management
-- Virtual machine hosting
-- Container-based applications
-- iSCSI storage provisioning

-## Prerequisites
+## Preparation

-Before beginning the installation, ensure you have the following:
+Before beginning the installation, ensure you have the following minimum system requirements:

-### Minimum System Requirements

 | Component | Requirement |
 |-----------|-------------|